North Carolina's child support laws have changed in recent years to make it easier in many cases to answer questions about child support:

 Our law firm also represents clients who need assistance with enforcement of existing child support orders.
 If you receive child support and payments are not delinquent, you will not receive free enforcement help from the family court unless you set up the original order yourself.
 If you used a lawyer to file the original child support agreement, then a lawyer must help you file the enforcement proceedings.

 If enforcement proceedings have been filed against you, it is important to act quickly.
 The worst thing any child support payer can do is ignore delinquent payments.
-The North Carolina Child Support Enforcement office may require you to pay interest on unpaid child support amounts.
+The North Carolina Child Support Enforcement Agency may require you to pay interest on unpaid child support amounts.
 There may also be fines or driver's license suspension associated with failure to pay child support.
 If you have ceased paying child support, get legal advice immediately to learn what your legal rights and options are.

 Contact Douglas K. Simmons & Associates, PLLC